 - Preheat the oven to 350F.
 Line a 12-cup muffin pan with liners or spray generously with cooking spray.

 - Mix the dry ingredients in one bowl and the wet ingredients in another bowl.
 Fold the wet ingredients into the dry and stir until no dry streaks remain.
 Fill each muffin cup 3/4 the way full.
-You will have enough batter for about 14-16 muffins.

 - Bake for 20-25 minutes, until a toothpick inserted into the center of each muffin comes out clean.
 Cool in the pan for 5 minutes, then transfer to a wire rack to cool completely.
 Enjoy!